 My thesis (supervised by Prof. Roger D. Hersch) focused on computational printing where I developed a novel reproduction workflow for printing with non-standard materials.

-I am a recipient of two postdoctoral fellowships awarded by the Swiss National Science Foundation.
+I am a recipient of two postdoctoral fellowships awarded by the Swiss National Science Foundation, and the Hermann Neuhaus Prize of the Max Planck Society.

-My research interest lies at the intersection of manufacturing and appearance science.
-My research goal is to develop computational algorithms necessary for advanced manufacturing tools, such as multi-material 3D printers, to create products with novel, interesting and useful appearance specifications.
+My research interest lies at the intersection of design, manufacturing and artificial intelligence.
+My research goal is to develop data-driven algorithms for both engineering design and advanced manufacturing, leading to products with unprecedented, interesting and useful properties.

 00 49 681 302 70761